VisualOps/book/state_modules/puppet apply.md

 ##### Description
 Apply a Puppet manifest.
-This module will run independently, and doesn't require to connect to any Puppet server.
+This module will run independently, and doesn't require you to connect to any Puppet server.

 `puppet apply` will run the manifests files set in the `manifests` parameter.